tanjadaa/IBM-Prediction/README.md

 ![image](https://github.com/tanjadaa/IBM-Prediction/blob/main/Pictures/IBM%20Cloud%20Pak.png)

+From IBM's Cloud Pak site, I have used a sample dataset to address the following scenario:

 The Utilities Company wants to help their customers avoid missing any payments.
 The accounts department plans to offer payment plan options to customers who are likely to miss a payment.
 However, with their existing customer insight tools, the accounts department can identify only 10% of customers who will miss a payment.
 Used that data to help predict a higher percentage of customers who are most likely to miss their payments, and how to offer them payment plans.

 ## Data Cleaning Process

-Look at your data
-To easily find and fix anomalies in your data, click Refine to open the Data Refinery tool.
+First step was to examine the dataset and to easily find and fix anomalies in the data, I used the "Refine" option to open the "Data Refinery tool"

 ![image](https://github.com/tanjadaa/IBM-Prediction/blob/main/Pictures/dataset.png)

-Data Refinery automatically profiles your data to summarize statistics and characteristics of each column.
-Your first task is to cleanse a column that has multiple strings that mean the same thing.
-The profile makes it easy to find that anomaly.
+Data Refinery automatically profiles the data to summarize statistics and characteristics of each column.
+The first task was to cleanse any duplicated in the columns.
+With the "profile" tab, this makes it easy to find any anomalies.

 ![image](https://github.com/tanjadaa/IBM-Prediction/blob/main/Pictures/finding%20duplicates.png)

-Find a problem
-Look at the values in the CREDIT_HISTORY column.
-Two of the values, "A-Excellent" and "A" have the same meaning.
-You'll fix this anomaly in the next steps.
+Here there are duplicate values in the CREDIT_HISTORY column, "A-Excellent" and "A".

 ![image](https://github.com/tanjadaa/IBM-Prediction/blob/main/Pictures/replace%20substring.png)

-View your options
-With the CREDIT_HISTORY column selected, click Operation to see what you can do to that column.
+With the CREDIT_HISTORY column selected, duplicates were handled by replacing the substring operation.

-Select the Replace substring operation
-To replace the string "A-Excellent" with "A", select the Replace substring operation from the Cleanse category.
-The string to replace
-The string that you want to replace is "A-Excellent".
-The replacement string
-The replacement string is "A".

-Now all instances of "A-Excellent" should be replaced with "A".
-To make sure, check the Profile tab.
+Then all instances of "A-Excellent" were replaced with "A".

-There's one consistent string that means "A" in the CREDIT_HISTORY column.

 ![image](https://github.com/tanjadaa/IBM-Prediction/blob/main/Pictures/removed%20duplicates.png)